stianeikeland/go-rpio/README.md

 go-rpio
 =======

-Raspberry Pi GPIO library for go-lang
+Raspberry Pi GPIO library for go-lang with limited functionality Native, no c libraries needed.

+Work in progress